-Find out how to answer questions and present yourself well in an interview.
+Find out how to answer questions and make a good impression at an interview.

-Interviewers will start assessing you as soon as you arrive, so your presentation and attitude are very important.
-You should show you:
+Interviewers will start assessing you as soon as they meet you, so your presentation and attitude are important.
+To make a good first impression:

-- Speak clearly and vary your tone to show you are interested and enthusiastic.
+- Speak clearly and vary your tone to show you’re interested and enthusiastic.

 - Listen to questions carefully and let the interviewer lead the conversation.
 If you don't understand a question, ask for it to be explained or repeated.

-- Be diplomatic and discreet, and don’t criticise previous employers or co-workers.
+- If you’ve had a job before don’t criticise previous employers or co-workers.